 Follow our blog or join our mailing list if you would like to read more and travel with me across Spain.
 We have so much to find and explore and really want to share it all with you!

 We have signed another rental contract, extending our stay in Madrid to at least another year and to be honest are even talking about staying in the city for longer.

-Things have gone really well here and we couldn’t be happier with the opportunities we’ve had to travel around Spain.
+Things have gone really well here.
+We couldn’t be happier with the opportunities we’ve had to travel around Spain.
 Our exploration of the country has helped us to narrow down the area that we want to live in Spain permanently and over the next 3-4 years we hope to buy a house.

 If you dream of moving to Spain and starting a life here take a look at my article – Practical tips for moving to Spain.

-Or you plan to visit Madrid then check out these helpful Seeking the Spanish Sun posts…
+Or if you plan to visit Madrid then check out these helpful Seeking the Spanish Sun posts…

 If you are taking a holiday or vacation in Spain take a look at our travel information and guides…